-They have a reputation for overheating and catching fire, even though numerous modern electric blankets have systems to prevent those accidents.
+Sleeping with an electric blanket on is never risk-free.
+They are known for overheating and catching fire, although modern electric blankets have systems to prevent accidents.

 Electrical failures were the second leading cause of electrical house fires, with 30% occurring during cold weather months due to wiring and related equipment.

-Aside from the fire hazard, when you sleep with an electric blanket on, you risk heating your body too much and disrupting your circadian rhythm.
+Aside from being a fire hazard, when you sleep with an electric blanket turned on, you risk overheating your body and disrupting your circadian rhythm.

 Can Electric Blankets Cause Blood Clots?

+There’s no evidence to suggest that electric blankets cause blood clots.
 Blood clots form when parts of our blood thicken.
-We commonly see this happen when we get a cut somewhere on our bodies.
+We see this happen when we get a cut somewhere on the body.

 Can Electric Blankets Cause Cancer?

-The SLF-EMFs (super-low frequency electromagnetic fields) radiated by electric blankets are in the non-ionizing electromagnetic spectrum.
+The SLF-EMFs (super-low frequency electromagnetic fields) are in the non-ionizing electromagnetic spectrum.
 Non-ionizing EMFs don’t change DNA cells the way high-energy radiation does.